-- Vision Mission and Values & Co-operative Principles were reviewed. - Strategic Initiatives were discussed - 2017 Growth, Margin and Capital were discussed. - ERM process and focus on risk areas were presented - Regulatory environment & Capital Standards were discussed - Market Code & Privacy Code reports were given - Board focus and responsibilities were presented - Board Attendance, Remuneration and Expenses reviewed - Committees of the board and who is on them was presented - All Board members are actively participating in Director training - List of Board members, Terms and Years of Service were reported - A listing of all the staff, positions, years of service, as well as the locations they work. - Corp and Social Responsibility report included branch locations, number of staff and how much payroll income was injected into our local economies. - Environmental Initiatives were presented along with a listing of Donations and Contributions the Credit Union and staff did in 2017.
-Over 2,100 volunteer hours were completed.
+- Vision Mission and Values & Co-operative Principles were reviewed. - Board focus and responsibilities were presented - Board Attendance, Remuneration and Expenses reviewed - Committees of the board and who is on them was presented - All Board members are actively participating in board training - Strategic Initiatives were discussed - List of Board members, Terms and Years of Service were reported - 2018 Growth, Margin and Capital were discussed. - ERM process and focus on risk areas were presented - Regulatory environment & Capital Standards were discussed - Market Code & Privacy Code reports were given - A listing of all the staff, positions, years of service, as well as the locations they work. - Corporate and Social Responsibility report included branch locations, number of staff and how much payroll income was injected into our local economies.

-• A summary of special community events Radius hosted in 2017.
+- Environmental initiatives were presented along with a listing of donations and contributions that the Credit Union and staff made in 2018.
+Over 2,300 volunteer hours were completed. - A summary of special community events Radius hosted in 2018.

-Nominating Committee Report Presented by Ken Bourassa:
+Nominating Committee Report Presented by Keith Bacon:

-Ken provided a brief report on the composition and role of the Nomination Committee.
+Keith provided a brief report on the composition and role of the Nomination Committee.
 He also spoke to the structure of the board and on the representation by district.
 Election of Director Report was presented.